AayushK09/Prime-no-finder/readme.md

- # HTML5 Features Assignment
+ # Prime Number Finder

 This project demonstrates the use of HTML5 features including Web Storage, Web Worker, and Geolocation.

 ## Features
-- **HTML5 Web Storage:** Save a number input from the user to the browser's local storage.
+- **Web Storage:** Save a number input from the user to the browser's local storage.
-- **HTML5 Web Worker:** Increment the stored number until it becomes a prime number.
+- **Web Worker:** Increment the stored number until it becomes a prime number.

 ## Getting Started